good-ware/js-log/README.md

 Log entries are written to files as JSON strings to a directory specified via the 'file' options setting.
 If no directory in the provided array does not exist and can be created, the file-related transports are disabled.
 File names contain the category and the date and hour of the local time when this object was instantiated.
+Category names may contain operating-system directory separators and must conform to the filesystem rules of the operating system.
 For error log files, '-error' is appended to the category.
 Files have the extension .log.
-An example file name is: uncaught-error-2020-07-18-18.log.
+An example file name is: general-error-2020-07-18-18.log.
 Files are rotated and zipped on an hourly basis.
 The maximum number of archived log files defaults to 14 days and can be specified via the 'file' options setting.

 ### cloudWatch